DC Surge Protective Device SPD connected to installations of photovoltaic systems

 Photovoltaic arrays are costly to install and demanding in terms of technology.
 Their service life must be measured in decades to see a return on the invested funds.
 Manufacturers usually provide about a twenty-year guarantee for photovoltaic systems.

 Solar photovoltaic arrays are usually installed on rooftops, or on a “greenfield“.
-As for the anticipated risks (pursuant to EN 62305-2), direct or near lightning strikes are considered.
-Overvoltage or lightning strike can bring about financial loss, and for photovoltaic systems installed on rooftops where individuals could be working, injury should also be considered.
+As for the anticipated risks (pursuant to EN 62305-2), director near lightning strikes is considered.
+Overvoltage or lightning strike can bring about financial loss, and for photovoltaic systems installed on rooftops where individuals could be working, the injury should also be considered.

 Photovoltaic system designs, including lightning and overvoltage suppression, shall comply with the HD 60364-7-712 standard (Electrical installations of buildings – Solar photovoltaic (PV) systems), technical specification CLC/TS 50539-12 (SPD for specific application including DC – Selection and application principles – SPDs connected to PV installations) and the group of EN 62305 standards (Lightning protection).